xbrize/brize_auth/README.md

 let config = AuthConfig::new()
     // Set your preferred database tech for the credentials table .set_credentials_gateway(GatewayType::MySql(DatabaseConfig))

-    // Set your session type, TableSession, JWT, or None to disable and the duration .set_session_type(SessionType::Session(Expiry::Month(1)));
+    // Set your session type, Session, JWT, or None to disable and the duration .set_session_type(SessionType::Session(Expiry::Month(1)));

     // Override the default session GatewayType from above .set_session_gateway(GatewayType::Redis(DatabaseConfig))